Auburn University: Health, wellness and recreation

-Auburn's one-of-a-kind campus recreation center features a five-story cardio tower, one-third of a mile indoor running track, basketball courts, an outdoor leisure pool, cardio and fitness zones, a rock climbing wall, weight training areas and outdoor recreation spaces.
+Auburn's campus recreation center features a five-story cardio tower, one-third of a mile indoor running track, basketball courts, an outdoor leisure pool, cardio and fitness zones, a rock climbing wall, weight training areas and outdoor recreation spaces.
 Athletic Business named the 240,000 square foot facility as one of its 2014 Facilities of Merit.

-Auburn's currently has more than 20 Club Sports, open to all Auburn University students without affiliation to the NCAA.
+Auburn's currently has more than 20 club sports, open to all Auburn University students without affiliation to the NCAA.
 The club sport programs range from sports like basketball and volleyball to clay shooting and water skiing.
 Auburn also offers Intramural Sports like flag football in a team setting.

 Auburn students also have access to a wide array of wellness programs, including a fully functional on-campus Medical Clinic featuring 40 exam rooms, digitized x-rays and cutting edge lab equipment.
 The university's Student Counseling and Psychological Services office, fully accredited by the International Association of Counseling Services (IACS) to provide health counseling, is also housed within the Medical Clinic.
 The Medical Clinic is also home to a student pharmacy, a women's health center, a massage therapy center and a chiropractic care center.

 Student clubs and organizations

-Auburn students have the opportunity to join more than 500 student organizations, with the organizations giving members the chance to explore and develop leadership skills.
-Some organizations on campus housed within the university's Student Involvement office include the Student Government Association, University Program Council, Emerge Student Leadership Program, Black Student Union, International Student Organization and the Graduate Student Council.
-Auburn's Student Involvement office also houses a number of service organizations such as Auburn University Dance Marathon, The Big Event, Beat Bama Food Drive and more.
+Some organizations on campus housed within the university's Student Involvement office include the Student Government Association, University Program Council, LEAD Auburn Student Leadership Program, Black Student Union, International Student Organization and the Graduate Student Council.
+Auburn's Student Involvement office also houses a number of service organizations such as Auburn University Dream Makers, IMPACT Auburn, Beat Bama Food Drive and more.

 The Auburn Plainsman is a student-run newspaper covering Auburn University and the Auburn community.
 The paper is the most decorated student publication, receiving more National Pacemaker Awards, handed out by the Associated Collegiate Press, than any other student news organization.
 As of 2021, The Auburn Plainsman is primarily an online publication, though some special editions are still carried out in print.

 Other student media organizations include Eagle Eye TV station, WEGL 91.1 FM radio, The Circle literary magazine and the Glomerata yearbook.

 More than 350 students are members of the Auburn University Marching Band, the 2004 recipient of the Sudler Intercollegiate Marching Band Trophy, the most prestigious collegiate marching band award.
 The band features all components of a traditional marching band in addition to a majorette, dance and flag line as well as the Tiger Eyes visual ensemble.